 - 1 The Cabinet Fees Framework (the Framework) should be used: - before an appointment is submitted to the Cabinet Appointments and Honours Committee (APH); - when a new body or committee is being established; - if there is a proposed significant change in board duties; - when the classification of the body or the current fees are being reviewed; and - for guidance about the administration of fees and other reimbursement payments for bodies covered by the Framework. - 2 The purpose of the Framework is to provide a basis for judgement in setting fees that will: - ensure a consistent approach to remuneration across all statutory and other Crown bodies; - support the appointment of appropriately qualified and diverse body members; - contain expenditure of public funds within reasonable limits; and - provide flexibility within clear criteria. - The Framework enables fees to be determined by Ministers and other fee-setting authorities who are most familiar with the work of particular bodies.
-It provides for: - responsibility for setting fees for statutory and other bodies in which the Crown has an interest, within clearly defined parameters, to rest with the responsible Ministers or another fee-setting authority; - a system for the classification of bodies for fee-setting or reviewing purposes (section D); - a range of fee levels for each category of body (section D); - a process for setting and reviewing fees, and for proposing fees outside the Framework (sections B, E and F); - an outline of administrative principles to be followed in applying the Framework (sections C and G); - 4 The role of the Public Service Commission (the Commission) includes: - administering the Framework; - conducting triennial surveys of fee levels and reporting to Cabinet on fees expenditure; - conducting regular reviews of the Framework and recommending changes for consideration by Cabinet; - advising the Minister for the Public Service about exceptions to the Framework; - advising agencies about any aspects of the Framework; and - assisting in the interpretation and application of the Framework if required. - Agencies apply the Framework in making recommendations and/or setting fees for body members.
+It provides for: - responsibility for setting fees for statutory and other bodies in which the Crown has an interest, within clearly defined parameters, to rest with the responsible Ministers or another fee-setting authority; - a system for the classification of bodies for fee-setting or reviewing purposes (section D); - a range of fee levels for each category of body (section D); - a process for setting and reviewing fees, and for proposing fees outside the Framework (sections B, E and F); - an outline of administrative principles to be followed in applying the Framework (sections \underline{C} and \underline{G}); - 4 The role of the Public Service Commission (the Commission) includes: - administering the Framework; - reporting to Cabinet triennially on fee levels and expenditure; - conducting triennial reviews of the Framework and recommending changes for consideration by Cabinet; - advising the Minister for the Public Service about exceptions to the Framework; - advising agencies about any aspects of the Framework; and - assisting in the interpretation and application of the Framework if required. - Agencies apply the Framework in making recommendations and/or setting fees for body members.

 - Agencies are strongly advised to consult the Commission on any fee matter (such as an exception) that the responsible Minister will need to refer to the Minister for the Public Service, before formally submitting this to the responsible Minister.
-The Commission can advise on precedents and the information required to support the recommendation. - Please refer to the summary flow charts in section $\underline{\underline{B}}$ for setting or reviewing fees and, if required, in section $\underline{\underline{E}}$ for seeking an exception to the Framework. - 8 The Framework should be read in conjunction with the: - Board Appointment and Induction Guidelines - CabGuide: The appointments process, and - relevant Cabinet circulars: - CO (02) 5: Appointment of Public Servants to Statutory Boards - CO (02) 16: Government Appointments: Increasing Diversity of Board Membership - CO (11) 7: Role of the Remuneration Authority in Setting Remuneration for Individuals appointed to Statutory Bodies and Other Positions).
+The Commission can advise on precedents and the information required to support the recommendation. - Please refer to the summary flow charts in section $\underline{\mathbf{B}}$ for setting or reviewing fees and, if required, in section $\underline{\mathbf{E}}$ for seeking an exception to the Framework. - 8 The Framework should be read in conjunction with the: - Board Appointment and Induction Guidelines - CabGuide: The appointments process, and - relevant Cabinet circulars: - CO (02) 5: Appointment of Public Servants to Statutory Boards - CO (02) 16: Government Appointments: Increasing Diversity of Board Membership